ApiLogicServer/Docs/docs/Doc-Home.md

 Welcome to API Logic Server documentation.
-In sufficent large browsers, the pages are shown at left, and the page contents are at right.
+In sufficently large browsers, the pages are shown at left, and the page contents are at right.

 # Start: Install, Samples, Training